-II.
-Proposal Work Plan
+2. Proposal Work Plan

 Proposal work plans will be evaluated based on the ranking criteria set forth in Section V.A of this announcement.
-The work plan must be typewritten and must include the information described in Section V.A.
-If a particular item is not applicable, clearly state this in the proposal.
+The Proposal Work Plan must include sections i - xi below.
+The work plan must be typewritten and must include the information listed below.
+If a particular item is not applicable, clearly state this in the proposal work plan.

 Note: It is recommended that you identify within your proposal work plan each individual ranking criterion you are addressing.
-Your proposal work plan must conform to the outline below.
+Your proposal work plan should conform to the outline below.

 - The proposal work plan must be limited to no more than fifteen (15) typewritten single spaced 8.5 X 11 inch pages (a page is one side of paper) (except for documents specifically excluded from the page limit as noted below). - Pages should be consecutively numbered for ease of reading. - It is recommended that applicants use standard 12-point type with 1-inch margins.
 While these guidelines establish the minimum type size recommended, applicants are advised that readability is of paramount importance and should take precedence in selection of an appropriate font for use in the proposal work plan.
 Additional pages beyond the 15 page limit will not be considered.
 The proposal work plan will be reviewed up to the equivalent of the 15 page single-spaced page limit; excess pages will not be reviewed. - Supporting materials (such as letters of support from potential partners, annotated resumes, data graphs, site photos, diagrams of BMPs, and maps of project location) are not included within the page limit for the proposal work plan.
 Supporting material pages should be numbered.
-The review committee will only review the material you provide with the application and not material referenced in the proposal or in a weblink.
-Do not include documents such as watershed based plans or assessment reports and management programs.
+The review committee will only review the material you provide with the application and not material referenced in the proposal work plan or in a weblink.
+Do not include documents such as watershed-based plans or assessment reports and management program plans.